amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-1-arrays.md

 ### Tips, Tricks, and Reflection

+These sample applications are not very practical, because we are manually working with indexs for each array.
+What if I have hundreds or even thousands of elements to process?
+In our next lesson, we'll explore how to combine loops with arrays for data processing.
+By using these two tools together, you'll be able to create much more dynamic and efficient programs.

-- For more information on arrays, check out the Microsoft C# documentation:
+For more information on arrays, check out the Microsoft C# documentation:
 - <a href="https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/" target="_blank">Arrays</a>
 - <a href="https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/single-dimensional-arrays" target="_blank">Single-Dimension Arrays</a>